For Better or For Worse by Lynn Johnston for June 17, 2012

 7. Missing large

-KenTheCoffinDweller about 12 years ago
+KenTheCoffinDweller over 12 years ago

 Horseshoe suckers had a loop of twisted paper in place of a stick.
 Thus the “horseshoe” in the name.
 What their actual brand name was I don’t know, they most often, at least in my area, came in a long strip of sideways attached suckers.